disgruntled-penguin/Swerve/README.md

-if anyone can help me with why my obstacles arent being randomly generated in clusters(take a look at game.js), please do all the art is mine!! except the [clouds](https://www.thepolyglotdeveloper.com/2020/08/continuous-side-scrolling-phaser-game-tile-sprites/)
+If anyone can help me with why my obstacles arent being randomly generated in clusters(take a look at game.js), please do <br>
+All the art is mine!! except the [clouds](https://www.thepolyglotdeveloper.com/2020/08/continuous-side-scrolling-phaser-game-tile-sprites/)